 May we be people who seek out deep and fierce friendships with other believers so that we may not grow weary and lose heart.

-Grace is the root in our understanding of the gospel.
+Grace is foundational to our understanding of the gospel.

 An understanding of God’s grace is foundational for us as we seek to grow.
 It is the grace of God that fuels our pleasure for Him.
 His grace gives us the means to desire His Word and pursue Him in prayer.
 The grace of our Lord sends people into our lives to keep us focused and fixed on the goal of Christlikeness.
 God’s grace is huge.
 It informs how we see God, how we think of ourselves, and how we interact with other people.
 There are two fundamental levels of God’s grace that can be defined as follows…